-We calculate the principal components of representations learned by MCR2 training and cross-entropy training (16.1.5).
+We calculate the principal components of representations learned by MCR training and cross-entropy training (16.1.5).
 For cross-entropy training, we take the output of the second last layer as the learned representation.
-The results are summarized in Figure 16.4.
-As shown in Figure 16.4 left, we observe that representations learned by MCR2 are much more diverse, the dimension of learned features (each class) is around a dozen, and the dimension of the overall features is nearly 120, and the output dimension is 128.
-In contrast, the dimension of the overall features learned using entropy is slightly greater than 10,23 which is much smaller than that learned by MCR2.
-For visualization purposes, we also compare the cosine similarity between learned representations for both MCR2 training and cross-entropy training, and the results are presented in Figure 16.4 right.
-From the figure, for MCR2, we find that the features of different class are almost orthogonal and yet features of the same class are distributed rather evenly inside its subspace.
+The results are summarized in Figure 16.5.
+As shown in Figure 16.5 left, we observe that representations learned by MCR are much more diverse, the dimension of learned features (each class) is around a dozen, and the dimension of the overall features is nearly 120, and the output dimension is 128.
+In contrast, the dimension of the overall features learned using entropy is slightly greater than 10, which is much smaller than that learned by MCR.
+For visualization purposes, we also compare the cosine similarity between learned representations for both MCR